 3. Peers and Professors

 Luckily for me, my peers and professors are remarkably understanding and supportive when I tell them I’m working around my Follies schedule.
 My moot court partner was gracious when I told her that my first draft (due in the middle of the Follies performance week,) is going to be a little rough.
-When I approached my Legislation professor to tell him that I was worried about the quality of a memo I had to hand in last week, he was also gracious and understanding.
 It’s not that my peers and professors expect less of me, or that I use Follies as an excuse for why I can’t do something, rather they are understanding when I say ‘I do not have 100% of my attention to give [X] right this moment.
-In two weeks, I will come back and catch up and give you 100%’.
+In a week, I will come back and catch up and give you 110%’.
 This encourages me, because it shows me that (despite the pressure to perform that can sometimes make it feel otherwise,) law school is a place where the limits of being human are recognized and accounted for.
 This realization has been a great ‘pro’ of doing Follies, because the pressure I felt to be perfect last semester was one of the most stressful aspects of law school for me.

 4. Doing it over again

 If I had the chance to do it all over again, I really can’t say whether I would sign up for Follies in my first year of law school.
 I’m honestly still on the fence about doing it again next year – as much as I enjoy the group (I love them,) and as much as I enjoy the fun of doing theater again, the schedule is a real challenge.
-On the other hand, the real world of work is full of similar challenges: sometimes one project just needs more attention than others, and it is a good thing to learn how to apportion my time, energy, and attention according to what is currently a priority.
+I feel especially conflicted because I do feel that my school work is a higher priority than Follies but this week and next I have give Follies a lot of priority because I made a commitment and my fellow performers are counting on me.
+However, the real world of work is full of similar challenges: sometimes one project just needs more attention than others due its importance or an approaching deadline.
+It is a good thing to learn how to apportion my time, energy, and attention according to what is currently a priority.
 Once the show is over, I plan to reflect on the experience, wait until I select next years’ classes, and then make a decision about whether Follies is something I want to do again.
 As for those of you who will be joining us at BU as 1Ls next year and are thinking about whether Follies is for you – make sure you are ready to take on the six weeks of intense work between the beginning of the second semester and the performance that a commitment to Follies will entail.

 5. If you are a BU student, you need to come to Follies February 28th, March 1st, or March 2nd – it’s going to be fun!